 Nadirah’s Development team is currently working on implementation of electronic health record systems for all WIN programs and the international accreditation of WIN’s service locations.
 As a skilled strategic planner, program developer, and data analyst, Ms. Smith is committed to balancing collaboration with other human service providers with the development of systems that allows effective management of WIN’s staff performance and quality assurance of client outcomes.

 With a coffee cup at fingertip’s reach, you can often find her typing away at a newsletter article or fiddling with a new eye catching email design.
 A self proclaimed bag full of quirkiness and the office jokester, she relies on her ability to make people laugh and smile to capture attention and spread WIN’s message.
-Ms. Ramos encourages individuality, authenticity and going after your passion.
+Ms. Jones encourages individuality, authenticity and going after your passion.
 Friends, family, and colleagues often claim to hear her voice in all of her writings and see glimpses of personality in her work.
 Her response?
 “I don’t want someone to just read something… I want them to experience it.”

 Dawn James, LCSW-C is the Clinical Director of WIN.
 Ms. James has been in the field of Behavioral Health for over 30 years.
 She has been a leader and at the Executive Management Level of programs for the past 23 years.
 Ms. James holds a Masters Degree in Social Work from the University of Maryland at Baltimore and a Bachelors Degree in Social Work from the University of Maryland Baltimore County.
 She is licensed by the Maryland Board of Social Work as an LCSW-C and is an approved supervisor.
 Ms. James is also licensed by the Maryland Board of Professional Counselors and Therapist as a LCADC.
 While Ms. James has a passion for addiction treatment, Ms. James also possesses expertise in the management of mental health and co-occurring disorder programs.
 She has dedicated her life to supporting others in overcoming their challenges by utilizing evidenced based therapeutic methods while embracing spirituality.
 Ms. James has previously been appointed to the Governor’s Co-0ccurring Disorders Task Force and Drug and Alcohol Council.
-She has been with WIN Team’s Psychiatric Rehabilitation Program for over 5 years.
+She has been with WIN for over 5 years.
 Ms. James would like to share two mottos that she lives by and imparts upon those she helps: “Do The Best You Can Until You Know Better.
 Then When You Know Better, Do Better.” – Maya Angelou and “Plant Your Garden and Decorate Your Own Soul, Instead of Waiting For Someone To Bring You Flowers.” -Jose Luis Borges

 Jennifer Coulibaly, Clinical Writing Specialist first came to WIN in 2014, in pursuit of doing an internship for her undergrad in social work.
 Her decision to intern at WIN changed her life completely.
 She was not prepared for the blessings that were coming her way!
 She was able to intern on the WIN Family Services Treatment Foster Care side working with the parent compliance manager.
 Jen really enjoyed the work that she did; even more, she loved the people that she worked with.
 Jen had recently moved to Maryland and knew no one, so being able to establish connections with the WIN family while interning was really huge for her.
 Shortly before she completed her internship, WIN Team offered her a job opportunity working in the clinical department at WIN’s psychiatric rehabilitation program .
 She was beyond excited and honored to be offered this position and was hired in March 2015.
 Jen’s new working environment was everything she needed and was hoping for.
 Her co-workers quickly became her family.
 They have her back not only for work related things, but also personal things.
 Jen thrives in her work environment; she loves the tasks that she is responsible for and feel blessed to be able to work at a job that she finds great pleasure in.
 Jen firmly believes that she works for a very generous CEO who cares for his employees and supports their advancement in their profession.
 Being faith-based, being free to pray with co-workers/before meetings, and being able to practice our faith in the workplace is so important and encouraging to Jen.
 You don’t find a lot of agencies that support open display of practicing your beliefs and faith.
 After two years of working at WIN Team PRP, Jen decided to go back for her master’s degree in social work, and decided to pursue her internship experience back on the Treatment Foster Care side of WIN Family Services, doing case management with our foster youth.
 She really has come full circle at WIN.
 Jen feels like she started her social work profession here and is blessed to be able to continue the advancement of her skills working with the clients of WIN Family Services and WIN Team PRP.
 Jen wishes everyone had the opportunity to be employed at WIN and to experience being part of the WIN family.
 This is an agency like no other, a true diamond in the ruff.
 WIN is filled with people who love what they do and who work very hard to bring changes to the lives of individuals in the community.